 There are five tiers of membership.
 You may join as an Active, Associate or Affiliate member (outlined below).
 Alumni and Emeritus members are existing ATCA members who are assigned these statuses through review by the membership and executive committees.

-Special for the 2020-21 membership year (July 1, 2020 through June 30, 2021): In recognition of the ongoing financial implications connected to the COVID-19 pandemic, the Executive Committee voted unanimously to implement a pay-what-you-decide policy for new and renewing members.
+Special for the 2020-21 (July 1, 2020 through June 30, 2021) and 2021-22 (July 1, 2021 through June 30, 2022) membership years: In recognition of the ongoing financial implications connected to the COVID-19 pandemic, the Executive Committee voted unanimously to implement a pay-what-you-decide policy for new and renewing members.
 If you apply and are approved for membership or are renewing, at any level, your initial dues can be as low as $1, or as much as the full dues for your membership level.

 Any person actively engaged in theater journalism on any publicly accessible platform is eligible for active status.
 Members accepted at this level are entitled to all rights and privileges of Association membership, including serving on the executive committee and voting on all ATCA issues.